dymchenkko/cadenza/README.md

   # With explicit config path
   cargo run -- start --config-path my-config.json

+  # Non-blocking mode (validator runs in background)
+  cargo run -- start --no-block
   ```

-  This launches `solana-test-validator` on `http://127.0.0.1:<rpcPort>` and waits for it to be healthy.
-The process keeps running until you press Ctrl+C.
+  For local cluster: This launches `solana-test-validator` on `http://127.0.0.1:<rpcPort>` and waits for it to be healthy.
+The process keeps running until you press Ctrl+C (unless `--no-block` is used).

+  For devnet: This provisions wallets, tokens, and programs on Solana Devnet without starting a local validator.

 - **Create a snapshot**